 Flower Drive Historic District

-The Conservancy, along with local advocates including West Adams Heritage Association, have been actively participating in the environmental review for the project and advocating for a win-win solution that retains the historic buildings as part of the project since the Notice of Preparation and Initial Study were released in July 2016.
+The Conservancy, along with local advocates including the West Adams Heritage Association, has been actively participating in the environmental review for the Project since the release of the Notice of Preparation and Initial Study in July 2016.
+We are happy to see a win-win solution met that retains the historic buildings as part of the Project.

 The first phase of the Fig Project’s environmental review, the Notice of Preparation and Initial Study, was released in July 2016.
 The project originally proposed a 21-story hotel as one of the components, while calling for the complete removal of all the historic fourplexes in the project area, which is nearly half of the Flower Drive California Register Historic District.

 The Fig Project located in both the Exposition Park/University Park Redevelopment Plan and Southeast Los Angeles Community Plan areas that provide encourage the protection and reuse of historic properties.
 Throughout the environmental review process, we argued for the retention and adaptive reuse of the historic buildings in the Flower Drive California Register Historic District for a project that better alines with the plan areas guidelines.

 The Conservancy commented on both the Project’s NOP and Draft EIR and has consistently raised concerns about this Project, which called for the demolition of nearly half of the Historic District.

 The Conservancy is pleased to see a win-win solution that will combine new construction and adaptive reuse of historic structures.